S-W-Leong/Java-Hotel-Management-System/README.md

 # Java-Hotel-Management-System
 It's my OOP assignment.
-Have fun looking at it.
+Have fun running the code on your machine to try things out!